ad4mts/zfdash/README.md

 ## 💡 Usage Tutorial

 *   **Launch:** Follow installation steps.
-For Web UI, login (`admin`/`admin`) and **CHANGE PASSWORD IMMEDIATELY** via user menu.
+For Web UI, log in (`admin`/`admin`) and **CHANGE PASSWORD IMMEDIATELY** via the user menu.
-*   **Navigation:** Left pane shows ZFS object tree.
-Right pane shows details/actions for selected object via tabs (Properties, Snapshots, etc.).
-Top bar/menu has global actions (Refresh 🔄, Create, Import) & Web UI user menu.
+*   **Navigation:** The left pane shows the ZFS object tree.
+The right pane shows details/actions for the selected object via tabs (Properties, Snapshots, etc.).
+The top bar/menu has global actions (Refresh 🔄, Create, Import) & Web UI user menu.
-*   **Common Tasks:** Select object in tree, use right pane tabs or top bar/menu buttons.
+*   **Common Tasks:** Select an object in the tree, then use the right pane tabs or top bar/menu buttons.
 Examples: Check Pool Status/Properties tabs for health/usage.
-Use Snapshots tab to create/delete/rollback/clone.
-Use top bar/menu to create datasets.
-Use Encryption tab to manage keys.
+Use the Snapshots tab to create/delete/rollback/clone.
+Use the top bar/menu to create datasets.
+Use the Encryption tab to manage keys.
 *   **Remember:** Destructive actions are irreversible.
 Double-check selections & keep backups!

 ## 💖 Motivation